 Students anticipating majoring in any Business area in college will benefit greatly from taking Microsoft Office 2010.
 This full year course provides students with advanced skills in the four components of Microsoft Office: Word, Access, Excel, and Power Point which will help them succeed in both college and the workplace.
 In our state of the art computer labs, students will explore advanced features of each application which will result in the ability to create professional-looking documents and presentations as well as the knowledge needed to use reporting tools, make use of database design and management tools, create spreadsheets with embedded charts and graphs, as well as to create advanced Power Point presentations.
 Use of the internet as a research tool will be incorporated into all four components.
 College-bound students will begin their studies with the tools necessary to expertly complete their assignments.
+In addition, students take the Microsoft Specialist certification exam for select office programs.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.